Difference in Art Quilts Compared to Other Quilts:

 Quilty quote of the day:

 Well that’s my 2 cents worth on binding.
-Sign up for my newsletters if you like what you read.
+Sign up for the Quilters' Club (aka newsletter) at the bottom of each website page if you like what you've read.